Topics in String Theory and Quantum Gravity: Other developments and conclusions

-The subject of String Phenomenology is about the computation of the three functions ${\cal K}$, $W$, $f$.
-In ordinary model building the form of these functions depends very much on how the model is constructed.
-In String Theory these functions are in principle computable directly in terms of the CFT in the given string vacuum solution.
-The couplings constant of the low-energy lagrangian are computed in terms of correlation functions of the two-dimensional theory.
-One of the massless scalars which is ubiquitous in String Theory is the dilaton.
-Its vacuum expectation value is related to the tree-level gauge coupling constants ($\langle\Phi\rangle=1/g^{2}$).
-One of the specific features of four-dimensional strings is that coupling constants are given in terms of expectation values of fields.
-They depend on the dilaton field as well as on other scalar fields known as moduli fields.
-An important problem encountered in the determination of $\langle\Phi\rangle$ is that this expectation value is a flat direction in pertubation theory, and therefore non-perturbative effects should generate a non-trivial dilaton potential.
+One of the massless scalars ubiquitous in string theory is the dilaton.
+Its vacuum expectation value is related to the tree-level gauge coupling constants by~$\langle\Phi\rangle=1/g_{\rm st}^{2}$.
+An important feature of four-dimensional string models is that the coupling constants at low energies are determined by the expectation value of the dilaton field, as well as of other scalars associated with the compactification and collectively known as moduli fields.
+An important problem faced in fixing the expectation value for the dilaton is that it is a flat direction in pertubation theory, so a non-trivial dilaton potential has to be generated by non-perturbative effects.
 As we will see, there are some interesting recent results in this direction.

+Another important issue are the constraints imposed on the scale of space-time supersymmetry breaking.
+Although the basic scale in the problem is the Planck energy scale,~$M_{P}\sim 10^{19}$~GeV, to find satisfactory low energy models requires supersymmetry to be broken at scales of the order of $10^{10}$-$10^{11}$~GeV.
+This energy hierarchy is difficult to implement naturally with the current model building technology.